josokw/ExamGenerator/README.md

     ../bin/ExamGenerator -e ../examGenScripts/testDummyExam.exm

+Use the *-s* option for the seed of the random generator (is reproducable):

+    ../bin/ExamGenerator -e ../examGenScripts/testDummyExam.exm -s 1234

 The file *testDummyExam.pdf* will be generated if no syntax errors have occurred in the exam script.

 Use the *-d* option for generating detailed debug info in the *ExamGenerator.log* file: